deployKF/website/content/guides/getting-started.md

     <small>If you are unable to create a new Kubernetes cluster, you may consider using [vCluster](https://github.com/loft-sh/vcluster) to create a virtual Kubernetes cluster within an existing one.</small>

-### __Argo CD__
+### __Argo CD Dependency__

-deployKF depends on [:custom-argocd-color: __Argo CD__](./dependencies/argocd.md#what-is-argo-cd) for managing the platform.
+deployKF requires [:custom-argocd-color: Argo CD](./dependencies/argocd.md#what-is-argo-cd) for managing the platform.

-You may either use deployKF with an existing ArgoCD instance, or deploy a new one with the platform.
-Both options are covered later in this guide.
+You may either use deployKF with an existing ArgoCD, or deploy a new one (if you don't already have it), both options are covered later in this guide.

+??? question_secondary "Can I use <small>_&lt;other tool&gt;_</small> instead of Argo CD?"

+    Not yet.

+    While we believe that Argo CD is currently the best in its category, we recognize that it's not the only option.
+    In the future, we may support other Kubernetes GitOps tools (like [Flux CD](https://fluxcd.io/)), or even build a deployKF-specific solution.

+    deployKF will make your MLOps life so much easier, that it's still worth using, even if you don't already love Argo CD.
+    If you want, you can largely treat Argo CD as a "black box" and just use the provided sync scripts to manage the platform.

+    To learn more about this decision, and participate in the discussion, see [`deployKF/deployKF#110`](https://github.com/deployKF/deployKF/issues/110).

-### __Kubernetes Configurations__
+### __Kubernetes Requirements__

-deployKF requires some specific Kubernetes configurations to work correctly.

-The following table lists these configurations and their requirements:
+Your Kubernetes cluster must meet the following requirements:

 Configuration | Requirement | Notes
 --- | --- | ---
 Node Resources | The nodes must collectively have at least `4 vCPUs` and `16 GB RAM`, and `64 GB Storage`.
 CPU Architecture | The cluster must have  `x86_64` CPU Nodes. | [ARM64 Support](#arm64-support)
-Inotify Limits | Linux nodes must have sufficient `inotify` limits.
-Note, common distributions like _Ubuntu_ do not ship with sufficient defaults. | [Increase Inotify Limits](#increase-inotify-limits)
 Internet Access | The cluster must have internet access for pulling images and installing dependencies. | [Offline Clusters](#offline-clusters)
 Cluster Domain | The [`clusterDomain`](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/#kubelet-config-k8s-io-v1beta1-KubeletConfiguration) of your kubelet must be `"cluster.local"`.
 Service Type | By default, the cluster must have a `LoadBalancer` service type. | [Override Service Type](#override-service-type)